AkaiBaraue/trackman-data-engineer-design-challenge/README.md

 ![Monitoring](/images/03_Monitoring.jpg)

-When the data starts flowing, it is good to be able to monitor the services themselves and audit any change made to the systems.
+When the data starts flowing, we want to be able to monitor the services themselves and audit any change made to the systems.
 This is where _CloudWatch_ and _CloudTrail_ comes into the picture.

 * CloudWatch

 _CloudWatch_ monitors the AWS resources and applications that are running.
 It can collect and track metrics, which can be used to see how the services are doing.
 It can be used to trigger alarms if something is misbehaving, or make changes to resources based on user-defined rules.
-It basically provides all the monitoring that is necessary for making sure that the solution is running properly.
+It essentially provides all the monitoring that we need for making sure that the solution is running properly.

 * CloudTrail